Home » WaterRower Natural Rowing Machine Review

 Warranty

-*Requires completion of registration form.
-Otherwise, warranty is 1 year.
+*Requires completion of a registration form.
+Otherwise, the warranty is 1 year.

 (Back to Top)

-The price of the WaterRower Natural Rowing Machine is higher than most rowers but can easily be justified.
+The price of the WaterRower Natural Rowing Machine is higher than most rowers on the market, but in the mid to low range compared to other WaterRower models.

 WaterRower sells their models on a few online retailers but they all seem to sell for the same price.
-Amazon usually has great pricing on rowing machines, easy to use checkout, free shipping on qualified orders, and a good return policy.
+Major retailers usually have the best prices on rowing machines via free shipping on qualified orders.
+They also have the best return policies.

 (Back to Top)

-The WaterRower Natural Rowing Machine is one of the best water resistance rowers on the market.
-It has a beautiful design, great resistance, and smooth rowing stroke.
+The WaterRower Natural Rowing Machine is one of the best water-resistance rowers on the market.
+It has a beautiful design, plenty of intensity, and a smooth rowing stroke.

-If you are in the market for a water rowing machine, you really can’t get much better than this model!
+If you are in the market for a water rowing machine, you really can’t do much better!

 One very similar WaterRower model is the WaterRower Club Rowing Machine.
-It functions exactly the same as the Natural but has a different finish.
+It functions the same as the Natural WaterRower but has a dark finish.

-Of course, if you are interested in air rowing machines, you can always buy the #1 bestselling rowing machine on the market.
-The Concept2 Model D Indoor Rowing Machine with PM5.
+Of course, if you are interested in an air rower, you can always buy the #1 bestselling rowing machine on the market.
+The Concept2 RowErg Model D with PM5.

 I hope you enjoyed my WaterRower Natural Rowing Machine review!
 Please feel free to comment with any questions below!